psf/fundable-packaging-improvements/FUNDABLES.md

 - [Implement a more robust malware detector](https://github.com/pypa/warehouse/issues/7748) - One current check relies on simple pattern matching with YARA.
 A better approach requires parsing the package code into an AST.
 - [YARA rules for setup.py not ignoring comments](https://github.com/pypa/warehouse/issues/7475) - Related to the above issue.

-Additionally, we tried to set up a partnership with [VirusTotal](https://www.virustotal.com/) during the check development to scan every uploaded package.
-Sadly, we were unable to finalize the details in time to begin implementation.
-Integration with a 3rd-party virus scanner is low-hanging fruit that could move the needle on PyPI package security.
+We also want to set up a partnership with [VirusTotal](https://www.virustotal.com/) or a similar third-party virus checking service during the check development to scan every uploaded package.
+Integration with a third-party virus scanner is low-hanging fruit that could move the needle on PyPI package security.

 Funding would be used for backend development and security engineering.
 Ideally, AV integrations would be donated by the vendors.